 |Monthly Hidden Sight Words~ Click the picture to see more info!|

-Basically, mini word walls here, mini word walls there, mini word walls
+Basically, mini word walls were here, mini word walls were there, mini word walls were everywhere!

-What ever it is, I am thankful they are finally using their word wall to spell those tricky words. 🙂
+Whatever it is, I am thankful they are finally using their word wall to help them spell those tricky words. 🙂

 If you like this “mini word wall” you can download it for FREE by clicking the picture!